Patrick Harran And L.A. District Attorney Reach Deal In Sheri Sangji Case

 The deal mandates that Harran complete multiple forms of community service and pay a $10,000 fine.
 The charges were not dismissed.
 Instead, the case against Harran is effectively on hold while he completes the terms of the five-year agreement.

 In a written statement released after the hearing, Sangji’s sister, Naveen Sangji, called the agreement “barely a slap on the wrist.”
-Harran had faced up to 4.5 years in prison.
+Harran had faced up to four-and-a-half years in prison.

 In court, Harran read a statement, saying he was “ultimately responsible” for the safety of people working in his lab.
 “I have always felt I failed Sheri, and I deeply mourn her loss,” he said.

 The case against Harran started on Dec.
 27, 2011, when the district attorney’s (DA’s) office filed charges against him and the UC governing body.
-The DA’s office didn’t negotiate a deal with Harran until after his preliminary hearing to ensure there was a public record of what happened in the accident, says deputy DA Craig W. Hum.
+The DA’s office didn’t negotiate a deal with Harran until after his preliminary hearing to ensure there was a public record of what happened in the accident, Deputy DA Craig W. Hum says.

-As part of the community service mandated by the agreement, Harran must develop and teach an organic or general chemistry course for the South Central Scholars, a volunteer organization that helps prepare Los Angeles inner-city high school students for college and graduate school.
+As part of the community service mandated by the agreement, Harran must develop and teach an organic or general chemistry course for South Central Scholars, a volunteer organization that helps prepare Los Angeles inner-city students for college and graduate school.

 The DA’s office worked with the organization to put together a project that would be “enough of a drain on Harran’s time and energy to be a significant punishment while giving a huge benefit to the organization,” Hum says.

 The DA’s office and the California Division of Occupational Safety & Health will monitor Harran’s compliance with the agreement.
-If they think that Harran isn’t meeting the requirements and a judge agrees, the original case involving the four charges will proceed to trial.
-Judge George G. Lomeli stressed this part of the agreement in court: “[Harran] will be given one chance to get this right.”
+If they think that Harran isn’t meeting the requirements and a judge agrees, the case will proceed to trial.
+Judge George G. Lomeli stressed this part of the agreement in court: Harran “will be given one chance to get this right.”

-At the end of the five-year term, if Harran meets his obligations, the district attorney’s office will move to dismiss all charges against him and will not pursue any further prosecution.
+At the end of the five-year term, if Harran meets his obligations, the DA’s office will move to dismiss all charges against him and will not pursue any further prosecution.

 Overall, Hum says he understands the Sangji family’s position that the agreement is inadequate.
 But he also thinks that the settlement is likely close to any sentence that Harran might have received had he been convicted.
 “There was no way that any judge was going to punish him by sending him to jail,” Hum says.